santoshrabad30/rasa-project/README.md

 # rasa-project
-to get capital name and total population of country
+Get capital name and total population of country by simple FAQ.

 Installation of rasa on linux
 1. install rasa 1.0.9